YardenHodeda/Unicorn-Analysis/README.md

 * Creating a dashboard

 ## About The Process
 I downloaded this dataset from Kaggle that contains information about unicorn companies around the world.
 I had to clean it due to missing information in some cells and mistakes with names of countries and cities such as Singapore and The Bahamas.
 I then explored the data a little bit further, I created a special column for exits index by using formulas in Excel.
 I added filter that allowed me to work more efficiently.
-I also created a column for investors count brackets to present the in a logical way.
+I also created a column for investors count brackets to present the in a more logical way.
 After that I proceed to creating pivot tables with the clean data.
 The pivot tables were used to create a data dashboard that presents the findings from the data set.
+In the dashboard I added a slicer to filter the result.

 ## Top Findings
 1. The leading countries by number of unicorn companies are U.S.A (536), China (168) and India (63).